Italian ricotta, raisin and chocolate doughnuts are lovely little pillows of fried dough which are difficult not to eat straight out of the pan!

 As an Amazon Associate I earn from qualifying purchases.

 Who doesn’t love light and airy, deep fried puffs of dough, especially when there’s chocolate, jam, cream or some sort of liqueur involved?
-Well, dear readers, I have another incredibly delicious doughnut recipe for you, and this one is made with ricotta, chocolate, and Grand Marnier soaked raisins!
+Well, dear readers, I have an incredibly delicious ricotta doughnuts recipe for you, and this one is made with ricotta, chocolate, and Grand Marnier soaked raisins!
 As you can see from the photos, they’re rather spectacular.

-I found the recipe on one of my favorite sites, La Cucina Italiana, however I would recommend not mixing in the chocolate chips or chunks because although it tasted fabulous, the chocolate melted and oozed out into the hot oil which made a mess.
+I would recommend not mixing in the chocolate chips or chunks because although it tasted fabulous, the chocolate melted and oozed out into the hot oil which made a mess.
 Instead, put a few pieces of chocolate hidden inside each doughnut.
-I also found the dough to be a bit too dry, so I fixed the recipe.
+I also found the original recipe’s dough to be a bit too dry, so I fixed the recipe.
+(From La Cucina Italiana.)

 Love ricotta?
 You’ll flip for these lemon soufflé-like pancakes made with ricotta!

-I also did a slightly naughty thing, and made some of the doughnuts with a chocolate truffle hidden inside of some of the dough!
+I also did a slightly naughty thing, and made some of the doughnuts with a chocolate truffle hidden inside of some of the dough as I also did in my chocolate chip cookies!
 Truffle-filled-doughnuts?
 Oh yes, talk about a nice surprise!
+Oh wait, there’s a theme happening as I also did it with my chocolate cupcakes!

-Here’s my adaptation of a La Cucina Italiana recipe (it’s been taken down, probably due to the chocolate issue).
+Here’s my adaptation of the La Cucina Italiana recipe (it’s been taken down, probably due to the chocolate issue).

 (Frittelle Ricotta, Uvette e Cioccolato)